SVA Protocol Checkers for AXI

 Summary

 SVA protocol checkers are a lightweight and highly effective addition to any AXI testbench.
 VALID stability and payload stability catch the most common driver and FSM bugs.
 WLAST and RLAST alignment checkers catch burst-count errors.
 The 4KB boundary checker is essential for any engine that issues multi-beat bursts near page boundaries.
-All four checks in verilaxi are Verilator-compatible, with the post-NBA sampling caveat handled by the !$fell(tready) guard and the || tready consequent.
+All four checks in verilaxi use strict stability properties without $fell(ready) guards or || ready escapes and are validated with Verilator 5.048.
 The full checker source is available in verilaxi.

 Read next: